Glenlee (ship): Career

 On 13 December 1896, just ten days after she was launched fully rigged and seaworthy, her maiden voyage brought her in ballast to Liverpool and from there with a general cargo to Portland, Oregon.
-For 23 years she traded as a bulk cargo carrier under the Red Ensign via Cape of Good Hope to Australia, returning via Cape Horn, firstly under the ownership of Archibald Sterling and Co, Glasgow, then as Islamount of Islamount Sailing Ship Co Ltd (Robert Ferguson & Co), Dundee (1898-1905), and finally with the Flint Castle Shipping Co Ltd (Robert Thomas & Co), Liverpool (1905-1918).
+For 23 years she traded as a bulk cargo carrier under the Red Ensign via Cape of Good Hope to Australia, returning via Cape Horn, firstly under the ownership of Archibald Sterling and Co, Glasgow, then as Islamount of Islamount Sailing Ship Co Ltd (Robert Ferguson & Co), Dundee (1898–1905), and finally with the Flint Castle Shipping Co Ltd (Robert Thomas & Co), Liverpool (1905–1918).

 Islamount was renamed the Clarastella in 1919 when she changed hands to the Star of Italy Italian Shipping Company (Società Italiana di Navigazione Stella d'Italia) of Milan who registered her in Genoa.
 The new owner had her repaired and equipped with two auxiliary diesel engines (1922).

 In 1922 the ship came into the hands of the Officers' Military Navy School (Escuela Naval Militar de Oficiales) as Galatea to be used as a sail training ship.
 During this period the ship underwent a lot of changes to her hull and superstructure.
 A flying bridge was installed on the poop deck, a flying jibboom was attached to the spike bowsprit, and many other changes such as the installation of accommodation facilities for 300 cadets.

 In April 1931 she became part of the Spanish Republican Navy.
 At the time of the coup of July 1936 she was at sea with the Spanish naval cadets.
 The first news of the revolt was the Madrid radio message of July 20.
-Commander Don Fausto Escrigas received this personally and immediately destroyed the ship’s wireless so no further messages of that kind could be received.
+Commander Don Fausto Escrigas received this personally and immediately destroyed the ship's wireless so no further messages of that kind could be received.
 He then took the ship to Tenerife in the Canary Islands which were controlled by the Nationalists.
-Impressed by the guns of the fort there, the ship’s personnel consented to join the Nationalist cause.
+Impressed by the guns of the fort there, the ship's personnel consented to join the Nationalist cause.
 The addition of the Galatea to the Nationalist Navy was of great importance.
 Since the bulk of the Spanish Navy was Republican, the greatest need of the Nationalists was trained seamen.
 The crew of the Galatea were experienced in training officers and men and turned speedily to the task the Nationalists gave them.
-According to Nationalist figures, over 4,000 persons were trained in the Galatea operating out of Cadiz during the three years of the war.
+According to Nationalist figures, over 4,000 persons were trained in the Galatea operating out of Cádiz during the three years of the war.